-An Act of Omission is the Failure to Act
+An Act of Commission is an Act We’ve Done

 When I think of being punished, be it by God or people, I think in terms of things I do wrong.
 That is, doing things that I shouldn’t have done.
 Some people call this an “act of commission.”
 They are things I have committed.

 However, there can also be consequences for not doing the things we should have done.
 This is an “act of omission.”
 They are things I didn’t do, even though I should have.